nilesc/workflow/README.md

 ## tmux
 tmux is a terminal multiplexer.
-In practice, this allows you to turn a single terminal prompt into multiple, either in the form of splits on your screen, or in the form of multiple pages which can be swapped between, among other options.
+In practice, this allows you to turn a single terminal prompt into multiple, either in the form of splits on your screen, or in the form of multiple pages (in tmux terminology, "windows") which can be swapped between, among other options.
 Furthermore, a particular arrangement of windows can be stored even when a terminal is closed.
-This has a number of advantages:
+This has a number of
+advantages:
 1. It allows a user to arrange windows in a way that works well for a particular task.
 As an example, a user may have a setup involving
     1.  a window open in which they are running vim to edit their code